 Look for an upcoming opportunity to rock around with us at Rockrimmon and explore the great habitats and views on from Rockrimmon State Forest.

 The Southeast Land Trust is partnering with the Town of Exeter’s Conservation Commission to conserve the 34-acre Elliott parcel as an addition to the Oaklands Town Forest.
-The “Growing Oaklands – Our Forest Our Trails” initiative needs to raise the final $37,000 by the middle of March to complete the acquisition.
-You can help by making a donation today!
+The “Growing Oaklands – Our Forest Our Trails” initiative has raised the final $37,000 needed to complete the acquisition.
+Thank you to all the generous donors who contributed to this project!

 Read more: Growing Oaklands